 The survey also revealed that businesses are placing greater value on faster payments.
 In fact, nearly half of respondents indicated that the pandemic is causing them to speed up their plans for faster payments adoption, which includes instant payments.

 Learn more about the survey findings on the FedNow Research page.

 Learn more about the FedNow Service

 For more information on FedNow Service features and functionality, visit FedNow.org.
-You can also stay up to date on our instant payments initiatives by joining the FedNow Community or by signing up to receive FedNow Service emails.
+You can also stay up to date on our instant payments initiatives by joining the FedNow Community (Off-site) or by signing up to receive FedNow Service emails.